JackDca/Mailpilewiki/SMTorP.md

 has been polished and proof of concept code written, we should draft an RFC and get the community to weigh in.

+### Proof of concept

+A very rough 1st proof of concept was added to Mailpile at the Tor developer summit hackdays (Reykjavík, Feb 20th & 21st, 2014) validating that the idea is at least quite simple to implement.
+To test it yourself:

+1. Install Tor and the Python socksipy or socksipychain module
+2. Configure Tor for a hidden service mapping `something.onion:25` to `localhost:33412`
+3. Enable the smtp_server plugin:

+    mailpile> append sys.plugins smtp_server

+4. Restart Mailpile.

+You should now be able to send mail to `foo@bar.onion`, and receive incoming on the Tor hidden service domain configured in step 2.

 ## High level goals